David Fumanelli: Formula 3

 In September 2008, Fumanelli made his Formula 3 debut in the Spanish Formula 3 series, competing for last 2 rounds of the championship.
 During the last event in Valencia he was involved in a violent airborne accident with Spanish driver Carmen Jordá, which resulted in a vertebra trauma which forced him to a 6 months stop.

 Fumanelli remained in the series for 2009, the first of three full seasons in the category with RP Motorsport.
 He finished his first full-season in eighth place and "Best Rookie" after recording two late-season victories at Jerez and Barcelona.

 In 2010, he took three race wins to finish the year 3rd overall, showing an impressive progression and speed.

 In 2011 Fumanelli finished as F3 European Open Vice - Champion.
 After a slow start to the season, which saw just one podium finish in the first eight races, he took four race victories in the final eight races, to finish eight points behind the Swiss driver Alex Fontana.

 GP3 Series

 Following a successful test at Jerez in December 2011, Fumanelli graduated to the GP3 Series in 2012, racing for MW Arden Team.

 His rookie season was very strong, many top-5 qualifyings brought him to a podium finish at the European GP in Valencia Street Circuit and a 4th place in Monaco Gran Prix.

 He was forced to miss the Silverstone round due to family matters and he finished the season 11th overall in the championship.

-In 2013 he continued in the series with the Italian Team Trident Racing.
-Despite some very strong winter tests, the Italian duo struggled with performance during the season and they decided to split up one round to the end of the championship.

-Best result of the season was in the first round at the Spanish Gran Prix with a 7th place.
+In 2013 he continued in the series with the Italian team Trident.
+Despite some very strong winter tests, he struggled with performance during the season and left the championship before the final round.
+His best result of the season was 7th place in race 1 at the 2013 Catalunya GP3 Series round.
 He finished the season 19th overall.